MarcEJMartin/post-install-config/README.md

 - Log into the Admin Panel via http://localhost/osTicket/scp/login.php and direct users to the client portal at http://localhost/osTicket.
 - In the Admin Panel, configure Roles, Departments, and Teams to manage agent permissions, visibility, and cross-department collaboration.
 - Adjust User Settings to require registration before users can create tickets by unchecking the "unregistered users" option.
-- Add Agents under the Admin Panel (e.g., Jane in SysAdmins, John in Support) and create Users under the Agent Panel (e.g., Karen, Ken).
+- Add Agents under the Admin Panel (e.g., Spongebob in SysAdmins, Patrick in Support) and create Users under the Agent Panel (e.g., Karen, Ken).
 - Set up SLA plans and define Help Topics to organize ticket types and response expectations based on issue severity.

 <h2>Configuration Steps</h2>